bckcmo/jabref/README.md

 > Not a programmer?
 [Learn how to help.](http://contribute.jabref.org)

 Want to be part of a free and open-source project that tens of thousands scientist use every day?
+First, have a look at our [guidelines for contributing](CONTRIBUTING.md).
-Check out our [issue tracker](https://github.com/JabRef/jabref/issues) to find something to work on.
+Next, check out our [issue tracker](https://github.com/JabRef/jabref/issues) to find something to work on.
 You are also welcome to contribute new features.

 To get your code included into JabRef, just fork JabRef and create a pull request.
-For details have a look at our [guidelines for contributing](CONTRIBUTING.md).
 We view pull requests as a collaborative process.
 Submit a pull request early to get feedback from the team on work in progress.
 We will discuss improvements with you and agree to merge them once the [developers](https://github.com/JabRef/jabref/blob/master/DEVELOPERS) approve.